 Choosing a business a sole trader vs company business structure can be confusing as each individual’s business situation is different.

-Companies are slightly more expensive but offer better protection, less risk and more flexibility in terms of tax purposes.
+Companies are slightly more expensive but offer better protection, less risk and more flexibility in terms of tax purposes as it operates as a separate legal entity.
 If you intend on growth, a company structure may be ideal for you.
-However, each situation is different and requires an assessment made either by a qualified accountant or lawyer.

 Although this summarises both structures, you should speak to your small business accountant to work out what the best structure is for your contracting business.